VxTi/space-defender/docs/project/jsdocs/game_replica.md

 <a name="startGame"></a>

 ## startGame()
-Method for starting the game and configuring the right variables
+Method for starting the game and configuring the right variables.
+This method attempts to retrieve data from the database.
+If there is any data present of the provided player name, it will retrieve that player and set the statistics accordingly.

 **Kind**: global function
 <a name="requestApi"></a>